anikpaul00/CVChat/README.md

 4. Each chunk is converted into embeddings.
 5. Embeddings are stored in a FAISS vector database.
 6. When a question is asked:

    * Relevant chunks are retrieved using semantic similarity.
+   * Summary of three previous answers.
-   * Conversation summary is included to maintain context.
+   * This conversation summary is included to maintain context.
-   * The retrieved information and user query are passed to the LLM.
+   * The complete information and user query are passed to the main LLM.
 7. The model generates a streamed response grounded only in the uploaded CV.

 ---